xKraum/template-react-component-library/README.md

 # React Component Library Template

-This project is an updated template for building a React Component Library.
+This project is an up-to-date template, as of 2024, for building a React Component Library using a `<Button />` component as a placeholder.

+This document includes a comprehensible documentation that explains the purpose of all scripts and configuration files, as well as the reasoning behind the structure.

 ## Index